marcmc241/oxmf.club-public/README.md

 ![img4](https://github.com/marcmc241/oxmf.club-public/blob/main/readme_img/img4.png)

 The deals are created in the management platform also created by me https://github.com/marcmc241/generator-public and this website gets the data from its api.
+This platform is a progressive web app (pwa).

 This is the public version of the platform, with all the sensible data removed.